How to Use Snap Layouts in Windows 11

 Method 2:

-Using keyboard shortcut: Windows key + Z. Then follow with the corresponding number to select a layout.
+Use the keyboard shortcut: Windows key + Z, then follow with the corresponding number to select a layout.

 Method 3: